Addiction, Attachment & the Felt Sense Polyvagal Model with Jan Winhall (193)

 In today's episode, find new perspectives on how culture and trauma affect our navigation within the world.
 Using bottom-up approaches, she explains how addictions are regulation strategies and provides tools to deeper connect to our nervous systems and ourselves.
 Join social workers Sue Marriott and Jan Winhall as they explore Winhall's “felt sense” model, where she blends neuroception and interoception through a polyvagal lens.

 Jan Winhall is a highly experienced therapist and author who has dedicated her life to understanding and challenging dominant structures.
-From her years of group therapy and studying with figures like Dr. Stephen Porges, she has combined her findings into her recent book Treating Trauma and Addiction with the Felt Sense Polyvagal Model: A Bottom-Up Approach.
+From her years of group therapy and studying with figures like Dr. Stephen Porges, she has combined her findings into her recent book Treating Trauma and Addiction with the Felt Sense Plyvagal Model: A Bottom-Up Approach.

 felt sense polyvagal